Mental Health Facilities Dayton, WA

 Scott Community Care Pllc - 50.5 miles from Dayton, WA

 Scott Community Care Pllc is a mental health clinic in Moscow, Idaho, located at 317 West 6th Street, Suite 208, 83843.
 Scott Community Care Pllc offers outpatient treatment.
-Scott Community Care Pllc provides couples/family therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents, adults and seniors 65 or older.
-Scott Community Care Pllc also supports people with serious mental illness, people with trauma and transitional age young adults.
-Some other services provided by Scott Community Care Pllc include family psychoeducation, mentoring/peer support/consumer-run services and illness management and recovery.
+Scott Community Care Pllc provides individual psychotherapy, integrated dual diagnosis disorder treatment and group therapy to adults, young adults and children / adolescents.
+Scott Community Care Pllc also supports transitional age young adults, people with serious mental illness and LGBT.
+Some other services provided by Scott Community Care Pllc include family psychoeducation, case management and suicide prevention services.

 Learn More